 Connecting with alums on the Hill is often the most effective way to find opportunities.
 Though some positions are posted online (see below), the majority of hiring is done through word-of-mouth and networking.
 There is no set timetable for hiring, and 3Ls/4Es who wish to begin their careers on the Hill should plan to apply after graduation.

-If you are interested in a career on Capitol Hill, you should also consider applying for Georgetown Law's Spring Break in Public Affairs program.
+If you are interested in a career on Capitol Hill, you should sign up for Georgetown Law's Hill/Lobbying Listserv through Symplicity, and also consider applying for Georgetown Law's Spring Break in Public Affairs program.

 - Senate Employment Bulletin (includes internship postings)